 8. Ortovox Piz BOE Light Tec Insulated Jacket – Men’s

-Note that fabric under the arms is a Merino Naturetec Light, a kind of soft shell fabric with Merion wool.
+Note that the fabric under the arms is a Merino Naturetec Light, a kind of softshell fabric with Merion wool.
 As for other features, you have two very large and very highly positioned front zippered pockets that are completely harness-compatible.
-You have yet another chest pocket which is at the same height as you realize from the picture above.
+You have yet another chest pocket that is at the same height as you realize from the picture above.